roquec/portfolio/src/about.md

 file: about
 icon: markdown
 type: md
-description: "Hello, I'm Roque, a software engineer on a mission to create new interesting, useful, cool stuff."
+description: "Hello, I'm Roque, a software engineer trying to make things better via tech.
+My full name is Alberto Roque Carrizo Fernández, and I was born in Spain in 1992.
+Ever since I can remember I've always had a practical problem-solving mindset, and when I discovered coding, I was instantly hooked."
 tags: [ about ]
 ---

 # About Me

-Hello, I'm Roque, a software engineer on a mission to create new interesting, useful, cool stuff.
+Hello, I'm Roque, a software engineer trying to make things better via tech.
 My full name is Alberto Roque Carrizo Fernández, and I was born in Spain in 1992.
 Ever since I can remember I've always had a practical problem-solving mindset, and when I discovered coding, I was instantly hooked.

 I earned my Bachelor's degree in computer science from Oviedo University.
 During my journey, I had the opportunity to live and work in various cities, including Barcelona and Amsterdam, where I honed my skills and collaborated on exciting